-Vs = GE (1/ED)(1-DE/100)(1-Ash/100)
+$$Vs = GE (1/ED)(1-DE/100)(1-Ash/100)$$ (2)

-Vs: Daily volatile solid excretions [on a dry matter weight basis (kg-dm/day) GE: Daily average gross energy intake in MJ/day DE: Digestible energy of the feed in percent (IPCC defaults available) Ash: Ash content of the manure (% - IPCC defaults), and ED: Energy density of the feed in MJ/kg (IPCC notes the energy density of feed, ED, is typically 18.45 MJ/kg, which is relatively constant across a wide variety of grain-based feeds.)
+Vs: Daily volatile solid excretions [on a dry matter weight basis (kg-dm/day)

+GE: Daily average gross energy intake in MJ/day

+DE: Digestible energy of the feed in percent (IPCC defaults available)

+Ash: Ash content of the manure relative to the dry matter of the manure and not to the total matter (% - IPCC defaults), typically 18.45 MJ/kg DM, which is relatively constant across a wide variety of grain-based feeds.)
 The project proponent will record the composition of the feed to enable the DOE to verify the energy density of the feed.